-There are no laws against nepotism (hiring family members) in a private business, but laws exist to prevent nepotism in government positions.
-Having family members working in your business does present some unique tax and employment situations.
+There are no laws against nepotism (hiring family members) in private business, but having family members working in your business does present some unique tax and employment situations.

-In some cases (discussed below) children must be treated differently, but for adults, everything you do for other employees, and every employment tax you pay for other employees, and every benefit you give to other employees should be the same for family members.
+In some cases, children must be treated differently for tax and work purposes, but for adults, everything you do for other employees, and every employment tax you pay for other employees, and every benefit you give to other employees should be the same for family members.

 Employment taxes include:

-- FICA taxes (Social Security and Medicare taxes), and
+- FICA taxes (Social Security and Medicare taxes) that must be withheld from the employee's pay and matched by the employer.

-Before you hire your child (or any child) to work in your business), review the federal and state child labor laws.
-Federal and state laws may be different, and the strictest law is controlling, so be sure to look at both. federal child labor laws restrict the hours of work, times of day, and types of work children may perform at different ages.
+Before you hire your child (or any child) to work in your business, review the federal and state child labor laws.
+Federal child labor laws restrict the hours of work, times of day, and types of work children may perform at different ages.
 For example, children under 18 are not allowed to operate dangerous equipment, and children under 14 are not allowed to work in any type of business.

 Hiring and Paying Children